What is the difference between meeting notes and meeting minutes?

 Features & Capabilities

-Spinach AI offers automated note-taking, workflow optimization (including sprint plans and PRD generation), AI-powered insights from user feedback, seamless integrations with popular tools (Zoom, Slack, Jira, Salesforce, and more), and tailored solutions for different roles such as product managers, sales, engineering, and customer success teams. (source)
+Spinach AI offers an AI Meeting Assistant that runs meetings, summarizes conversations, and automates post-meeting tasks.
+It provides automated note-taking, workflow optimization, AI-powered insights, seamless integrations with tools like Zoom, Slack, Jira, and Salesforce, and tailored solutions for different roles such as product managers, sales, engineering, and more.
+Source

 Does Spinach AI offer an API?

 Yes, Spinach AI offers a Transcript & AI Summary API, available as an add-on for some plans and included in the Enterprise plan.
-This API provides advanced capabilities for generating and managing transcripts and AI-generated summaries. (source)
+This API enables advanced transcript and summary generation.
+Source

 Use Cases & Benefits

-Spinach AI addresses challenges such as manual note-taking during meetings, time-consuming administrative tasks, inefficient workflows, difficulty extracting insights from user feedback, and lack of team alignment.
-It automates note-taking, action item tracking, and integrates with popular tools to streamline collaboration and productivity. (source)
+Spinach AI solves problems such as manual note-taking during meetings, time-consuming administrative tasks, inefficient workflows, difficulty uncovering insights from user feedback, and challenges in team collaboration.
+Source

-Customers can expect increased productivity, streamlined workflows, enhanced collaboration (especially for distributed teams), data-driven decision-making, customizable solutions for different teams, and improved customer engagement.
-These benefits help businesses save time, work smarter, and drive growth. (source)
+Customers can expect increased productivity, streamlined workflows, enhanced collaboration, data-driven decision-making, customizable solutions for different teams, and improved customer engagement.
+Source

 Competition & Comparison